Land Without Limits

 Open from May-September, we offer a range of cabins and camping to meet your needs!
 Come stay with us on beautiful Canim Lake and enjoy the serenity of the Cariboo.

-Shearwater Marine Resort
+Shearwater Resort

-Shearwater Marine Resort
+Shearwater Resort

 Shearwater Resort is an Indigenous wilderness resort in the heart of the Great Bear Rainforest that is owned and operated by Heiltsuk Nation.
 Shearwater Resort is on Denny Island, just a short water taxi ride from Bella Bella, British Columbia.…